garden-io/garden/docs/reference/commands.md

 ### garden login

-Log into configured providers for this project and environment..
+Log into configured providers for this project and environment.

 Executes the login flow for any provider that requires login (such as the &#x60;kubernetes&#x60; provider).